 - Formation of cysts: The permanent tooth can get impacted to the extent of damaging tissues and forming cysts.

 Delayed teething also forewarns the possible dental cavities your baby is likely to suffer from in his growing years.
-Avoid these complications by consulting a pediatric dentist without fail.
+Avoid these complications by consulting a pediatric dentist in Dubai without fail.